parse-community/node-apn/README.md

 Further information about managing channels can be found in [Apple's documentation](https://developer.apple.com/documentation/usernotifications/sending-channel-management-requests-to-apns).

 ## Sending A Broadcast Notification
-After a channel is created using `manageChannels`, broadcast push notifications can be sent to any device subscribed to the respective `channelId` created for a `bundleId`.
+Starting in iOS 18 and iPadOS 18, after a channel is created using `manageChannels`, broadcast push notifications can be sent to any device subscribed to the respective `channelId` created for a `bundleId`.
 A broadcast notification looks similar to a standard Live Activity notification mentioned above but requires `note.channelId` to be populated.
 An example is below:

 ```javascript
 let note = new apn.Notification();